 Regular check-ins with a registered nurse

-Your home health aide works under the supervision of a registered nurse, and a VNS Health representative is available to talk 24 hours a day.
+A registered nurse supervises your home health aide, and a VNS Health representative is available to talk 24 hours a day.
 Your registered nurse will routinely check in on your loved one to ensure that they are well and healthy.

 Compassionate and respectful care

-Our home health aides have also been trained to connect with and support veterans and to provide respectful care to members of the LGBTQ+ community.
+Our home health aides have also been trained to support veterans and provide respectful care to members of the LGBTQ+ community.

 Peace of mind

 Caring for an aging loved one can be stressful, overwhelming, and even frustrating.
-You may find yourself worrying when you’re not around and spending time thinking about your loved one instead of relaxing or living your life.
+You may worry when you’re not around or spend time thinking about your loved one instead of relaxing or living your life.

-By hiring a home health aide, you’re actually prioritizing your loved one’s needs and your own — this is key to not burning out as a caregiver.
+By hiring a home health aide, you’re actually prioritizing both your loved one’s needs and your own.
+This is key to not burning out as a caregiver.

 A home health aide can help ease your worries and give you peace of mind.
 With VNS Health, you can know that your loved one is in good hands.